llozi/DS18B20/README.md

 # DS18B20 #

 This is a fork of matmunk/DS18B20.
-It adds a begin() method to the DS18B20 class to allow for initialization after instanciation.
+It adds a begin() method to the DS18B20 class to allow for initialization after instantiation.
 This is useful if the powering to the sensor is controlled via a GPIO of the microcontroller.

 Additionally it fixes two compiler warnings.